 Goal What do we want to accomplish?
 Action Steps What activities need to happen?
 Timeline Start dates Measurement How is progress measured?
 Lead Person Stakeholders Who will be involved and/or impacted?
 Complete?
-Students to make Only offer a variety of seasonal fresh Beginning of Visual observation of FSMC, FSMC, Food and Yes, in the school student's choices SFA, Nutrition services team progress w/ school mealtimes items and a variety of low fat and fat year Principal and principal at each new FSMC free milk choices Feedback during school and Food school food service committee Service meetings Director/ Manager
+Students to make Only offer a variety of seasonal fresh Beginning of Visual observation of FSMC, FSMC, Food and Yes, in healthful choices during fruits and vegetables, meal component the school student's choices SFA, Nutrition services team progress w/ school mealtimes items and a variety of low fat and fat year Principal and principal at each new FSMC free milk choices Feedback during school and Food school food service committee Service meetings Director/ Manager